 Now this will largely depend on the type of online business you’re running, but for most of you, I’m going to assume you’ve jumped into freelancing or consulting, which means WordPress is your go-to website platform.

-Regardless of which platform you’ve gone with, you’ll need to understand how it works, how to setup a theme and how to get your website live.
+Regardless of which platform you’ve gone with, you’ll need to understand how it works, how to set up a theme and how to get your website live.

-Here’s some of the things you’ll need to have in place for your website to really stand out and set you off on the right foot:
+Here are some of the things you’ll need to have in place for your website to really stand out and set you off on the right foot:

 - A web domain.
 Check out places like Godaddy.com or Namecheap.com